Shan Xiongxin: In popular culture

 Shan Xiongxin is one of the most important figures in folk tales about the Sui and Tang dynasties.
 In the legend, Xiongxin was said to be his courtesy name while his given name was Shan Tong.
 He was one of the top-tier warriors at that time and was known for his bravery and generous.
 His weapon was a lance with golden nails.
-He had an elder brother named Shan Xiongzhong, who was accidentally killed by Li Yuan, who later became the founding emperor of Tang dynasty.
+He had an elder brother named Shan Xiongzhong, who was accidentally killed by Li Yuan, who later became the founding emperor of the Tang dynasty.
 Shan brothers were said to be gang heads in Hebei area with good reputations on helping poor people and punish bad officials.
 When Qin Shubao was in trouble, Shan Xiongxin tried his best to help Qin.
 Later, both Shan and Qin joined Wagang Army.
-After the Wagang failed, Qin Shubao submitted to Tang dynasty.
+After the Wagang failed, Qin Shubao submitted to the Tang dynasty.
 However, because the Tang emperor killed his brother, Shan refused to do so.
 He became a son-in-law of Wang Shichong.
 After battles at Luoyang, Shan Xiongxin was captured by Li Shimin.
 Li Shimin apologized his father's fault to Shan Xiongxin, hoping Shan would submit to Tang.
 However, Shan still refused to surrender.
 Li Shimin had to execute him.

-In some versions of a legend, Yeon Gaesomun, the general of Goguryeo, was said to be the next life of Shan Xiongxin.
-In the legend, he had at least one son called Shan Tianchang, who submitted to Tang dynasty later, and was finally killed in a battle against Turkic Khaganate.
+In some versions of a legend, Yŏn Kaesomun, the general of Goguryeo, was said to be the next life of Shan Xiongxin.
+In the legend, he had at least one son called Shan Tianchang, who submitted to the Tang dynasty later, and was finally killed in a battle against Turkic Khaganate.